The Bight Reef, Providenciales.

 This is a great location to start your underwater adventures before exploring some of the other beautiful beach reefs around Providenciales.

-Unlike the nearby Smith's Reef which is more extensive, the Bight Reef consists of only one main ridge of coral that extends about 350 feet (107 m) out from the beach.
+Unlike the more extensive Smith's Reef, the Bight Reef consists of only one main ridge of coral that extends about 350 feet (107 m) out from the beach.
 At the far outer reaches of the Bight Reef, the ocean depth becomes 15–20 feet (4.5–6 m).

 Beach loungers, umbrellas, snorkel gear, and other water sports equipment are typically available for rent by vendors at the Bight Beach.